IBM/qpylib/README.md

 Python 3 to run on Red Hat Universal Base Image.
 It is not compatible with apps written to run on a CentOS base image.

+Most functions are the equivalent of their pre-Github counterparts, although there may be some small differences in parameter names.

 ## Project details

 * [LICENSE](LICENSE)